angular/angularfire/docs/1-install-and-setup.md

 import { bootstrap } from '@angular/platform-browser-dynamic';
 import { enableProdMode } from '@angular/core';
 import { <MyApp>, environment } from './app/';
-import {FIREBASE_PROVIDERS, defaultFirebase, AngularFire} from 'angularfire2';
+import { FIREBASE_PROVIDERS, defaultFirebase } from 'angularfire2';

 if (environment.production) {
   enableProdMode();